-Eating Disorder Resource Center Program Manager/Therapist
+Eating Disorder Resource Center Director/Therapist

 Mary Beth Blackwell is no stranger to challenges; she’s grappled with everything from raising four children to depression to brain surgery.
 Mary Beth uses her personal experiences as a therapist working with others at JFS.
 She is also the coordinator of the Eating Disorder Resource Center (EDRC) at JFS.